GeekInTheNorth/GeekInTheNorth.github.io/_posts/2024-07-11-how-to-create-an-optimizely-addon-part-4.md

 ## Test System

 If you have followed this series to create an AddOn, you'll note that the sample site for developing the AddOn does not use nuget to consume the AddOn code and instead uses a project reference.
-This will allow you to develop efficiently, however it does mean that you are not testing your code in a production-like manor.
+This will allow you to develop efficiently, however it does mean that you are not testing your code in a production-like manner.

 Create a separate repository with it's own Optimizely CMS solution.
 Import your AddOn as a NuGet package directly into this solution.
 This will allow you to test your AddOn in the same way that another developer will be experiencing your AddOn for the first time.
 If you are able to generate a developer cloud license on [EPiServer License Centre](https://license.episerver.com/), then I would recommend you deploy this test system into an Azure WebApp running on Linux with .NET 6.0 or 8.0 so that you can validate your AddOn inside of a deployed environment.

 ## Performance and Caching

-Optimizely defaults for Azure SQL Server have a limit of ~120 simultaneous database connections which would suggest that an S2 SQL Database is provisioned for a production instance.
-They are able to run with smaller scale databases due to a very effective caching policy.
-Every content item you read from the database will require data to be retrieved from multiple tables, one of which will contain a row per property per language on your content type.
-This data structure gives Optimizely the felxibility to handle any type of content structure.
-However the effort to load a single content item is a lot of effort for what manifests as a single object in code.
-When Optimizely has loaded a content item, it will be placed into the cache to reduce the data load and to improve performance of the solution as a whole.

-If you are using Microsoft Entity Framework, everytime you create an instance of the DbContext object, a connection to the database will be created.
-If you do not handle the number of connections being created, then you can cause server instability as the CMS runs out of available connections.

-My recommendation would be to follow Optimizely's example and to heavily use caching.
-In order to do this you will need to do the following:
+Optimizely's default settings for Azure SQL Server typically support around 120 simultaneous database connections, suggesting the use of an S2 SQL Database for production.
+This configuration, combined with efficient caching, allows smaller databases to perform effectively.
+Each content item retrieved from the database requires accessing multiple tables, making the process resource-intensive.
+However, Optimizely mitigates this by caching content items once loaded, enhancing overall performance.

+If you're using Microsoft Entity Framework, be aware that each `DbContext` instance opens a new database connection.
+Failing to manage these connections can lead to server instability due to connection limits.
+Therefore, it's advisable to follow Optimizely's approach by extensively using caching.
+To implement this, consider the following steps:

 - Use a Custom Cache Wrapper that consumes Optimizely's `ISynchronizedObjectInstanceCache` and uses it's own master key to allow you to purge your cache effectively.
 - Inject your DbContext as a scoped object to limit the number of instances to 1 per request.